-Creating a bean tent in the garden is a magical place to teach children about gardening, growing food, and harvesting.
+A living bean tent in the garden is a magical place to teach children about gardening, growing food, and harvesting.
 A bean tent creates shady solace from the sun while filling little bellies with nutrition.
 Whether the space is used for learning, play, or retreat, learn how to make a bean tent as a wonderful addition to a play garden space.

 My two-year-old daughter isn’t interested in green beans at the table.
-She doesn’t want them lightly steamed with butter and rock salt, or sautéed with garlic.
-She won’t give them a second glance whether boiled perfectly tender or fresh and crisp, but try to bring her in from the garden when there is still a bean to be picked from our front yard bean tent and it’s sure to end in tears.
+She doesn’t want them lightly steamed with butter and rock salt or sautéed with garlic.
+She won’t give them a second glance, whether boiled perfectly tender or fresh and crisp, but try to bring her in from the garden when there is still a bean to be picked from our front yard bean tent and it’s sure to end in tears.

 Beans are easy to grow and a wonderful starter plant for children.
 There is a reason that they are a first foray into agriculture for elementary students everywhere!
 Beans are tough, sprout quickly, and transplant well, making them an excellent learning tool in the home garden.

 Early in the season you can start beans in a cold frame or greenhouse until the risk of frost is past, but if the nights are warm enough they can be successfully direct-sowed.
 As they grow toward the tent poles and wrap around and up they will resist the wind, building strength.

 (for a tent 4 1/2’ in diameter, with a door 3’ at the base)

 - 40 beans or bean shoots

 - Bricks or rocks